zriyansh/signoz.io/blog/2021-11-19-opentelemetry-flask.md

     app.run(host='0.0.0.0', port=5002, debug=True, use_reloader=False)
 ```

-If you face any problem in instrumenting with OpenTelemetry, refer to docs at https://signoz.io/docs/instrumentation/python
+If you face any problem in instrumenting with OpenTelemetry, refer to [these docs](https://signoz.io/docs/instrumentation/python).

-## Open-source tool to visualize telemetry data
+## Monitor Flask application with SigNoz

 SigNoz makes it easy to visualize metrics and traces captured through OpenTelemetry instrumentation.